edmundhung/conform/docs/overview.md

 ## The Gist

-Conform gives you control over the form submission from client to the server and exposes the form state through the `useForm()` hook.
+Conform gives you control over the form submission lifecycle from client to the server and exposes the form state through the `useForm()` hook.
 It does not restrict your form's markup and works with any valid HTML form.
 The form value will be captured from the DOM using the [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) Web API and is synced through event delegation.

 ```tsx
 import { useForm } from '@conform-to/react';